harvitronix/five-video-classification-methods/README.md

 1. Extract features from each frame with a ConvNet and pass the sequence to an MLP
 1. Use a 3D convolutional network

-See the accompanying blog post for full details: TK
+See the accompanying blog post for full details: https://medium.com/@harvitronix/five-video-classification-methods-implemented-in-keras-and-tensorflow-99cad29cc0b5

 ## Getting the data